 Customer experience and satisfaction are of paramount importance in achieving excellence in our products and services.
-The Group treats food safety with priority.
-We perform audits to identify potential food safety and hygiene issues and develop corrective actions in accordance with our Operations Manual - Food Safety Hygiene.
-Apart from following the government's food safety requirements, the Group has also strengthened our food safety control and management, with factory audits and unannounced audits on suppliers on a regular basis, and utilise our traceability system on the country-of-origin labelling of all purchased foods.
+We aim at quality excellence, attaining ISO 9001 quality management system certification at The Murray and MP Hong Kong.
+We treat food safety with priority, and we conduct audits to identify any potential issues related to food safety and hygiene.
+In accordance with our Operations Manual - Food Safety Hygiene, we develop corrective actions to address these concerns.
+In addition to complying with government regulations, we have further strengthened our food safety control and management by conducting regular audits of our suppliers' facilities and implementing unannounced audits.
+We also utilise our traceability system to ensure accurate country-of-origin labelling for all purchased foods.

 The Group strictly adheres to all legal requirements and voluntary codes related to fundamental aspects of our business operations.
-To assist our employees to better comprehend and act in accordance with the Competition Ordinance (Cap.
-619 of the laws of Hong Kong), the Group provides guidelines and training.
+To assist our employees to better comprehend and act in accordance with the Competition Ordinance (Cap 619 of the laws of Hong Kong), the Group provides guidelines and training.
 In addition to the protection of our employees, to ensure accurate and sufficient information is presented to our customers, the Group adopts a standardised procedure for the reviewing of contracts, agreements, and marketing materials.

-The Group complies with the Data Privacy Policy Statement and relevant procedures in the Personal Data (Privacy) Ordinance (Cap.
-486 of the laws of Hong Kong) and EU General Data Protection Regulation when processing customers' personal data.
+When it comes to customer privacy, the Group follows the Data Privacy Policy Statement and relevant procedures outlined in the Personal Data (Privacy) Ordinance (Cap 486 of the laws of Hong Kong) and the EU General Data Protection Regulation.
 Customer data and information are handled appropriately by authorised employees, in accordance with our policy and relevant regulations.
 We regularly review our data privacy policies and procedures with reference to the latest industry best practices.
-During the reporting year, there were no non-compliance cases on customer privacy issues.
+During the reporting year, there were no instances of non-compliance with customer privacy issues.

-Our ESG commitment is taken into consideration during the supplier selection process while maintaining the Group's pool of stable suppliers.
-We adhere to the Green Procurement Policy and consider the environmental impacts while making procurement decisions.
-Apart from the consideration of environmental impacts, the Group also prioritises local procurement where possible.
+We integrate ESG considerations into our supplier selection process and aim to maintain a pool of reliable suppliers.
+We adhere to the Green Procurement Policy and take into account environmental impacts when making procurement decisions by prioritising local procurement whenever feasible.
 Our suppliers are required to acknowledge their understanding of our ESG compliance requirements and adhere to our Acknowledgement of Business Ethics and Integrity.